 The main runway was extended and state-of-the-art “strobeacon” lights and ground-control radar were installed to improve safety.
 The Port also established the airport’s first professional fire department, taking over responsibility from airlines and local volunteers.
 Construction was done in time for the airport’s first regular jet service, inaugurated on October 3, 1959, when a Pan Am 707 took off for Honolulu.
 That same year, Japan Airlines became the first Asian-flag airline to operate at Sea-Tac when its DC-7 Supercourier arrived from Tokyo on June 28.

-Sea-Tac still wasn’t big enough in 1960 as Donald Shay succeeded his boss, Earl Bigler, as the Port’s director of aviation.
+Sea-Tac still wasn’t big enough in 1960 as Donald Shay succeeded his boss, Earle Bigler, as the Port’s director of aviation.
 On March 30, 1960, the Port Commission authorized funds to lengthen the main runway southward by yet another 1,700 feet, which required the grading of two million cubic yards of earth and a bridge over S 188th Street, the airport’s original boundary.
 The terminal also grew.
 With a new Concourse D and an expanded Concourse A, parking doubled to accommodate more than 2,000 cars, and the air cargo center was enlarged.

 Workers rushed to finish these improvements by late 1961 so that the airport would be ready for visitors to Seattle’s “Century 21” world’s fair the following year.
 The fair’s lure helped to boost Sea-Tac’s total passenger traffic to two million in 1962 -- a jump of nearly 400,000 over the previous year.